Planning something totally cosmic like a tour around the world or a huge hot tub in your garden?

 You get the hot tub or plane tickets for your travel and repay your lender an affordable amount for an agreed length of time, usually between one and five years.
 The lender of your unsecured loan may be a bank, building society or even a peer-to-peer lending platform.

 Of course, borrowing over a longer period means you will pay more interest on the initial sum.
 It’s always important to strike a good balance between how much you can afford to pay each month and how much you end up paying back in total.

 If what you’re planning to buy doesn’t cost mega bucks and you know you can pay it back in a short time, finding a good credit card deal is another avenue you could explore.
 Find other alternatives to a personal loan here.

 Compare Unsecured Loans

 To give you a better chance of getting a loan that’s a great fit for you and your circumstances, it’s smart to compare the unsecured loans on offer.
-When you do, forget not that the representative (annual percentage rate of interest) advertised might not be offered to you.
+When you do, don’t forget that the representative APR (annual percentage rate of interest) advertised might not be offered to you.

 Size of Unsecured Loan v Interest Rate

 The larger the unsecured loan, the lower the rate of interest tends to be, but before you start adding expensive hot tub extras onto your shopping list, you shouldn’t let this tempt you into taking out a bigger loan than you need.